Last Update: 5/7/17

 However, you don’t have to be a real, living person to hold legal title to land here in the State of Florida.
 Corporations and partnerships can hold legal title to Florida real estate.
 So can the local, state, and federal governments.

 4. What is the process of clearing title to Florida real estate?
 Making sure that you have clean and clear title to real estate can be accomplished by a “quiet title” action, which is a lawsuit that is filed in a Florida court.
 Obtaining a title insurance policy protects you against claims by others who are asserting a right to your property, but a title insurance policy does not clean up legal title.
+Title insurance just means the title to the real estate is insurable.
+It doesn’t mean the tile is free of any defects.

 6. How long do quiet title actions take?
 How long the lawsuit will take, from start to finish, depends upon the circumstances of your individual case.
 Just like with any litigation, there are many variables that determine how long a case will take to conclude, including the number of parties involved in the lawsuit, locating the parties, and addressing any possible defenses.